Lectures and Details (Winter 2026)

 If you are uncertain about whether your circumstances are an excused absence, email EECS481Staff@gmail.com with your information and documentation.
 The course staff will review your information and apply any accommodations merited by course policies.
 Your email will be read by a real human.

-Discussion Sections
+Discussion Section

 Waiting List

-If you are currently on the waiting list but hope to take this course, you should choose the remote participation option until you're officially enrolled into one of the sections.
+If you are currently on the waiting list but hope to eventually take this course, you should choose the remote participation option until you're officially enrolled into one of the sections.
 This means, you should watch the lecture recordings offline and complete the participation check offline.
 This way, we have your participation record on file and we can give you participation credit should you later be officially added to the course.
 On the other hand, if you do not complete such participation checks, you will lose their points when you are officially enrolled.
 Basically, you should pretend you're taking the course remotely and complete all the required work, until you are officially part of the class.

 Advice From Former Students